echogarden-project/echogarden/docs/API.md

 ## TODO

-Expose more methods that may be useful for developers, like phonemization, etc.
+* Expose more methods that may be useful for developers, like phonemization, etc.
+* Expose audio playback used in CLI, possibly with timeline synchronization support.